 Due to the rather insufficient communication from Viventor, we have excluded the platform from our list of the best P2P lending platforms.

-We have exited our investments sucessfully at the beginning of December 2020 and notified our community in our November Newsletter about this decision.
+We have exited our investments successfully at the beginning of December 2020 and notified our community in our November Newsletter about this decision.

 Our withdrawal was processed without any issues within two business days.

-Regardless of whether you’re a newbie or an experienced investor, navigating through ViVentor is intuitive and investing is simple.
+Regardless of whether you’re a newbie or an experienced investor, navigating through ViVentor used to be intuitive and investing was simple.

-You can either invest manually on the primary or secondary market or you can set up your own automated investment strategy.
+You could have either invest manually on the primary or secondary market or you can set up your own automated investment strategy.

 Viventor’s Auto Invest feature allows you to define your investment strategy and automate your portfolio.